plane propeller representing l&d trends

 Here are 5 examples of successful learning organizations to inspire your company to embrace and develop its own learning culture.

-9. Upskilling, reskilling, and the rise of cross-skilling
+11. Upskilling, reskilling, and cross-skilling

 Reskilling involves learning entirely new skills to switch roles or industries.
 Let's take for example Stefan, an experienced accountant, who decides to pursue a career in data analysis.
 Stefan undergoes training in data analytics tools through the company's reskilling initiatives.
 This equips him with the skills needed to excel in his new role and contribute to data-driven decision-making.